Clear Lake City (Greater Houston): Colleges and universities

 The University of Houston–Clear Lake is adjacent to the community (the majority of the 520 acre UHCL campus lies in the corporate limits of Pasadena, while the part of campus south of Horsepen Bayou lies in the city of Houston).

 Residents of the Harris County part of Clear Creek ISD (and therefore Clear Lake City) are zoned to San Jacinto College.

 Properties

-The West mansion in Pasadena Clear Lake was located on NASA Parkway overlooking Clear Lake, on the tract of land that was donated to Rice University but which was outside the gates of what became NASA's Johnson Space Center.
 From 1961 until 1992, the Lunar and Planetary Institute was housed in the mansion until it moved to a bigger, more modern building.
 In 2013 the property was sold to former basketball player Hakeem Olajuwon's property management company, and for years it was a high-end men's clothing store called DR34M ("Dream", after Olajuwon's nickname and with a stylized "34" representing his jersey number).
 The mansion was demolished in November 2019.

 Public libraries

 The 42000 ft2 Clear Lake City–County Freeman Branch is administered by Harris County Public Library, and is funded in part by the Houston Public Library.
 The Freeman Branch Library, named after Theodore C. Freeman, opened in 1964.
 It moved to the Harris County multipurpose annex in 1976.
 The current city-county facility opened in 2004.
 The Friends of the Freeman Library raises $80,000 annually to fund the library.